JEC1100/CV/README.md

 For professional projects, I'd like to work on:
 - Projects that involve a new tech stack, niche tech, continuous integration, continuous deployment, databases, busy teams.
 - Projects that see a rapid turnover of user stories to deployment and involve a good amount of testing where possible.

+I'd love to work in a role focused on AI eventually but that’s out of my current scope.
+I'm also fascinated by the change we’re seeing in money: how we define it, transport, and store it.
+For the first time, tech seems to be dictating what form money will take.